Selection Strategy Simulator

 This is intentionally not guide design.
 It is a minimal decision-layer demonstration: which beneficial low-frequency loci might be worth seeding into a breeding strategy simulation.

-| Rank | Locus | Effect | Allele freq. | Gain score | Risk | Decision |
+| Rank | Locus | Effect | Allele freq. | Gain score | Risk | Edit / Cross / Wait | Decision | NGT |

 |---|